Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 PRO TIP:

-If you can’t find individual bags of frozen raspberries (they are often part of a mixed berry bag), you can buy fresh raspberries and spread them out onto a parchment-lined baking tray and place them in the freezer for 2 hours or up to overnight.
-Give them a rough chop before transferring them into a freezer bag to store in the freezer until you are ready to use them.
+If you can’t find individual bags of frozen raspberries (they are often part of a mixed berry bag), you can buy fresh raspberries and spread them out onto a parchment-lined baking tray and place them in the freezer for two hours or up to overnight.

 Substitutions And Additions

-CHOCOLATE: Be sure to use a good quality white chocolate baker’s bar in this delicious cookie recipe.
-You could also use ¾ cup of good quality white chocolate chips.
+CHOCOLATE: Use a good quality white chocolate baker’s bar in this delicious cookie recipe.

 How To Make This White Chocolate Raspberry Cookies Recipe